 In this article, we will look at the most popular social audio apps and the unique features they offer.

 The term refers to real-time or live audio that audiences listen to and participate in, including audio room chats, roundtables, and more.
 It sounds pretty similar to podcasting, but the major distinction between the two is the live aspect of social audio.
 And the number of people who typically speak.

 Unlike pre-recorded podcasts, live audio listeners can react to ongoing sessions as they unfold via chatboxes, emojis, and their own comments.
 They can also be called up to speak as a guest.
 It’s much like broadcast radio, except listeners don’t have to call in to interact with the speakers.
 They can just join in on the social media app.

-Although live audio existed before the first mover success of Clubhouse, they are the platform that got to market first and popularized the live audio-only group-chat nature of interacting on an app.
+Although live audio existed before the success of Clubhouse, they are the platform that got to market first and popularized the live audio-only group-chat nature of interacting on an app.
 Clubhouse gained traction first for US audiences, catapulting the movement towards this kind of audio.
 There are also other factors to consider when trying to understand the sudden boom in live audio.

 For one, the Coronavirus pandemic completely shifted how people communicated and their reliance on digital media.
 According to Hootsuite, “The number of mobile users has grown by 2.3% over the past year, increasing by 117 million in 12 months — that’s almost 10 million new users per month.”

 With users inundated with video communication, “Zoom fatigue” drove people to find new ways to connect.
 That’s where live audio comes in — as a communication and social media form that allows users to connect without video.

 As Clubhouse explained, “The intonation, inflection, and emotion conveyed through voice allow you to pick up on nuance and form uniquely human connections with others.
 You can still challenge each other and have tough conversations — but with voice there is often an ability to build more empathy.”